ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Gond shook his head, sliding the dark blade through his belt.
 "This one will do."

 Pell shrugged, slinging the crossbow on his shoulder.
-"Your funeral."
+"Suit yourself."

 Sim set out to recover the horses, bearing a couple of carrots he had found among the supplies.